PhilippBuehler/FloodR/Readme.md

 -   Flood event typology
     -   Typing of rain events by TQ-Value
     -   Typing of snow events by clustering
--   TMPS: Floodtype-based Mixture Model of Partial Duration Series TMPS
+-   TMPS: Floodtype-based Mixture Model of Partial Duration Series
     -   typewise statistical estimate of return periods
     -   typewise statistical estimate of quantiles